WM9042/Pose_estimation_keypoint_extraction_tooling/README.md

-# Tooling for RTMPose Keypoint extraction
+# Tooling for Keypoint extraction